bibryam/spring-boot-configmap/README.md

         @Value("${host.name}")
         private String hostName;

+In reality, the second PropertySource is not necessary, as by convention Spring will override embdedded in the jar properties with properties in a config folder.
+If we mount our configmap under config folder of the JVM working parth (/deployment) that is enough.

 Tell OpenShift to mount volume 'volume-demo' under /deployments/config/.
 Tell OpenShift the volume 'volume-demo' comes from ConfigMap named 'demo'.